 James Gary Batson, who preferred to go by his middle name, was born on November 11th, 1951 in Travelers Rest, a small community in South Carolina not far outside of Greenville, to William Batson and Flora Batson neé Willis.
-He was one of four children.
 Batson enjoyed racing thoroughly, and hopped behind the wheel of a race car for the first time in the mid-80s at the Greenville Pickens Speedway.

-In 1991, Phillip Ross, a good friend of Gary’s, was running a qualifying race in the NASCAR Sportsman Division at Charlotte Motor Speedway when he spun off of turn four.
+In 1991, Phillip Ross, a friend of Gary’s, was running a qualifying race in the NASCAR Sportsman Division at Charlotte Motor Speedway when he spun off of turn four.
 The car slid onto the pit lane and struck an opening in the pit wall.
-The car, a Chevrolet owned by Lawrence Ledford, a billiards table dealer out of Marietta, South Carolina with connections to Sportsman Division ace Marty Ward, immediately exploded.
 Fuel had also made its way onto the fire truck parked at the entrance, and the truck had also caught fire.
 Left to his own devices, Ross scrambled out of the car through the passenger window, and the Greer, South Carolina native was immediately airlifted to a local hospital with heavy burns.
 Ross survived, but retired after the accident.
 The Chevrolet, surprisingly, was still salvagable.
-It was sold at an auction in February 1992, and was won by Gary.
-It is unknown who restored the car or even if it had been restored by the time it went to the auction block.
-In any case, the car was ready to go for the first Sportsman race of the year on May 16th.
+It was sold at an auction in February 1992, and was won by Lawrence Ledford, a billiards table dealer out of Marietta, South Carolina, who prepared it for his new driver, Gary Batson.
+Ledford also owned Sportsman frontrunner Marty Ward’s car.